stanford-ssi/balloons-VALBAL/README.md

 #### States
 1. Pre-Launch
  - 1a.
 Startup initialization
  - 1b.
-System verification
+Debug Mode
 2. Launch
  - 2a.
-Liftoff
+Flight mode
  - 2b.
-Flight mode
- - 2c.
 Apogee
+3. Termination
- - 2d.
+ - 3a.
 Descent
+ - 3b.
+Recovery

 #Code Architecture:
 The avionics flight software operates on a read-eval loop in order to change states and respond to its environment.